Failed Google Interview: What Actually Went Wrong

 You knew the technique.
 You'd solved problems using it before.
 But the interview problem didn't look like the ones you'd practiced, and you didn't recognize which technique fit.

 Take a real example.
 Google gives you a problem about shipping packages across a conveyor belt with a weight capacity constraint.
 You need to find the minimum capacity that lets all packages ship within a given number of days.
-Most engineers try greedy allocation or dynamic programming.
+The instinct is to try greedy allocation or dynamic programming.
 Neither works efficiently.

 The actual approach is binary search on the answer space, a technique called predicate search.
 You're not searching a sorted array.
 You're searching a range of possible capacities, testing each one against a feasibility function.
 The structural signal ("minimize a value where feasibility is monotonic") is the trigger.
 But if you've only practiced binary search on sorted arrays, you won't see it.